emesonsantana/ActiveJob-Cron/README.md

 I uses [IceCube](http://seejohncode.com/ice_cube/) as recurrence's DSL, you can see more usages in its documentation.

+## Known Issues

+### Duplicate Jobs

+If you have multiple servers, than you will face this issue.
+It means that it will have as many jobs triggered as the number of application you are running.
+It's because that every server has it's own clock to trigger a job, and for now there is no way to sync between different servers.

+If anyone have a good idea to solve this, please open an issue 🙏.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.